Jenni-Hawk/NLP_TopicModeling/README.md

   * **TF-IDF Vectorizer:** The percent of the document that consists of a particular term (Term Frequency) AND heavier weighting of rare words.
 Use this approach because some words are better distinguishers of the documents than just highest freqency words.

 #### Topic Modeling
-Created several models using different dimensionality reduction techniques to determine which can result in the best topic clarity:
+Created several models using different dimensionality reduction techniques to determine which can result in best topic clarity:
 - [LSA with CountVectorizer & LSA with TF-IDF](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/2_TopicModel_LSA_CountVec_TDIF.ipynb)
 - [LDA with CountVectorizer](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/3_TopicModel_LDA_CountVec.ipynb)
 - [LDA with Bigrams](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/4_TopicModel_LDA_Bigrams.ipynb)